pymupdf/PyMuPDF/docs/functions.rst

             (105, -1, (x, y), 0)         # 105 = ord("i")

          - This means that the ligature character components are shown combined within the space given by ``width``.
 It is up to you, how you want to handle these cases in your text extraction.
 This is similar to ``page.get_text("rawdict")``: a glyph id is never available there, but you can assume a ligature if you encounter one of the character combinations above, having the **same origin** and ``bbox.width = 0`` except for the first character.
          - You may want to replace those 2 or 3 char tuples by one, that represents the ligature itself.
-In that case, use the following list of ligatures to unicodes:
+In that case, use the following mapping of ligatures to unicodes:

             + ``"ff" -> 0xFB00``
             + ``"fi" -> 0xFB01``